New Beginnings Cake

-This is a brilliant cake for Imbolc celebrations but is also perfect as a gift for new beginnings of all kinds – for a naming ceremony for instance.
+This is a brilliant cake for all celebrations but is also perfect as a gift for new beginnings of all kinds – for a naming ceremony, for a handfasting, celebrating a new home, a new job, whatever it may be.
 It's a recipe you will be asked for again and again and it's a joy to make.

 • 1 cup poppy seeds